-By reducing conflicts, Access Management reduces crashes.
+By reducing conflicts.

-Conflict points are locations along a roadway where two vehicle's paths can legally cross.
+Conflict points are locations along a roadway where two vehicles' paths can legally cross.
 At a four way intersection there are as many as 36 conflict points.
 Each conflict point is a location where a crash can occur.
-A basic principle of access management is to limit the number of conflict points along a roadway by minimizing the number of driveways and median openings and restricting certain movements at some median openings.
+A basic principal of access management is to limit the number of conflict points along a roadway by limiting the number of driveways and median openings and restricting certain movements at some median openings.
 Drivers can be overwhelmed by conflict points in close proximity to one another, increasing the potential for crashes.
 Good access management practice strives to separate conflict points by providing a reasonable distance between driveways and between median openings.